A piezoelectric accelerometer is a vibration sensor supplying AC electric signal.

 Accelerometer mounting points must be chosen with consideration of achieving the shortest possible and well defined paths of mechanical fluctuations spreading from their sources to the vibration sensors.
 Between the mechanical fluctuations sources and accelerometers mounting points only rigid elements must be located, while resilient and/or damping cells (springs, gaskets etc.) are not allowed.
 For example, during research of mechanical fluctuations of rotational equipment, bearing cases are optimal in terms of accelerometer or accelerometers mounting.

 Mechanical fluctuations research often requires information relating to only one of the principal axes (vertical or horizontal) of the equipment.
 But three-component accelerometer enables to simultaneously study the mechanical fluctuations in directions of three mutually perpendicular axes.

 During research of short-term (transition, impulse etc.) mechanical fluctuations and mechanical shocks, it is necessary to pay special attention to linearity of used vibrometric equipment, as any non-linearity of any element causes wave shape distortion of signals reflecting researched processes.
-The piezoelectric accelerometers are highly linear vibration sensors contributing to undistorted processing of a different kind of short-term mechanical fluctuations and shocks.
-In the systems containing these accelerometers, a probable cause of distortions and other difficulties is represented by simultaneously used preamplifiers and most often different integrators and/or filters.
-However, to ensure necessary precision, reliability, and reproducibility of results during researches of short-term mechanical fluctuations and mechanical shocks, it is reasonable to take into consideration the below phenomena and processes.
+The piezoelectric accelerometers are highly linear vibration sensors contributing to undistorted processing of different kinds of short-term mechanical fluctuations and shocks.
+In the systems containing these accelerometers, a probable cause of distortions and other difficulties are represented by simultaneously used preamplifiers and most often different integrators and/or filters.
+However, to ensure necessary precision, reliability, and reproducibility of results during researches of short-term mechanical fluctuations and mechanical shocks, it is reasonable to take into consideration phenomena and processes described below.